Hockey Reference Blog

 The Devils had an equally dominating stretch in the 2022-23 season.
 Rising skating stars Nico Hischier, Jesper Bratt, and Jack Hughes showed their skills.
 During the streak, Hischier tallied 16 points, Bratt posted 15, and Hughes sizzled with 18 in the 13-game run.

-Fourteen and Still Mean
+14 and Still Mean

 1929-30 Boston Bruins Roster and Statistics